© 2026 WNIJ and WNIU

 A new chapter is beginning for local philanthropy in northwest Illinois.

-The Foundation for Northwest Illinois has officially opened a new office in Galena, having a ribbon cutting at its location on Spring Street.
+The Foundation for Northwest Illinois has officially opened a new office in Galena, holding a ribbon-cutting ceremony at its location on Spring Street.

 Leaders say the new space will strengthen the organization's ability to serve residents and partners across Jo Daviess and Carroll counties.